 We worked with the team at Palador to redesign the Bethany Community Church website.
 The church was 100 years old and growing rapidly, with five new neighborhood churches in recent years.
 With now thousands of members, and visitors coming to the site looking for multiple meeting locations—our site was outdated and those new locations were feeling more and more isolated.

 Details were hard to find and information was difficult to sort through.
 The site redesign was just one effort to both distinguish and unite the church staff and separate congregations across our city, and to reflect a mantra of "one church many locations."

 The old site was not-responsive and location pages were hard to find, cluttered with graphics, and littered with small popup windows:

-Our user research focused on analytics from our own database of members, analytics from our web and stand-alone app, as well as a survey of the congregation and interviews.
+Our user research focused on analytics from our own database of members, analytics from our website and a stand-alone app that we maintained separately, as well as a survey of the congregation and interviews.

 We moved forward with three key users in mind:

 The sitemap required the most input from our senior leaders and in the end, it reflected our new organizational structure.
 Through it, we creating pathways users could easily navigate, both directly getting to what they needed, while also passively understanding more about how the church is organized as "one church in many locations."

 We united some content centrally (like Giving and About Us content) while offering a design system and structure for the content on location-based subpages.

 This structure was a huge help later as we allocated content ownership and sections of the site to a half dozen administrative coordinators.

 As the in-house Creative Lead on a small team, my role was to be the client, but also the brand manager/product owner.
 I was the key advocate for ensuring the site map reflected both our organizational goals and what our users would need most, but also ensuring the design system we created was carried across to all pages of the site (and into print materials) as we built out those pages in-house.